alejpocoroba/alejpocoroba/README.md

 - 🏜 I am @AlejPocoroba a Mexican sociologist
 - 🔎 I am currently a Social Studies Teacher
-- 🎓 I got the 2025 Equity Scholar award at NORC at the University of Chicago.
+- 🎓 I got the 2025 Equity Scholar at NORC at the University of Chicago.
 - 🌎 I have worked at research centers across Latin America
 - 🔭 My research focuses on criminal groups and the effects of institutionalized state violence
 - 👾 My primary programming language is R